ozguralperen/llang/README.md

 llang is written with c # in .net core 3.1 version and Linux Mint x64 environment.
 It can run on many operating systems and devices thanks to .net Core.
-The executable format has been compiled to be ready-to-run.
-It does not need any package requirements.

 ### For Build & Run in .NET Core